Shahid0120/ml-mini-projects/README.md

 # Ml-mini-projects

-This documents my journey into Machine learning, following all the course and books im currently reading and excersing Im complemeting.
+This repository documents my journey into machine learning, detailing all the courses and books I am currently reading, as well as the exercises I am completing.